TheTechsTech/fail2ban/README.md

 # fail2ban for Docker

 Fail2Ban for docker environment.
-Just mounting `-v /var/log:/var/log` in all `docker run` containers can protect your expose ports from abuse.
+Just mounting `-v /var/log:/var/log and -v /etc/hosts.deny:/etc/hosts.deny` in all `docker run` containers can protect your expose ports from abuse.

 This build has Webmin http://www.webmin.com/ installed to easy update underlining image and manage fail2ban.
 It can be disable by passing `–e WEBMINPORT=off`